Article written by Julio Juarez | 3DBrushwork.com

 Because edges on height maps tend to have the most displacement, placing small details like sticks, leaves, or insects there risks stretching.

-Example of Stretched Details on Edges
+Example of stretched details on edges

-Edge Selection Mask for Safe Detail Placement in Tile Sampler
+Edge selection mask for safe detail placement in Tile Sampler

 4. Effortlessly Add Randomness to Grunge Masks

+Similar to adding details in a drawing, you can use noise masks to create surface texture.
 Starting with a noise or grunge map that closely matches your reference provides a solid foundation.
 Customizing it afterward lets you tailor the details to your material.
 In this case, I use a tile sampler grayscale combined with directional warps to introduce randomness.

 Node Combination: Grunge Leaks → Tile Generator Grayscale → Directional Warp (one direction) → Directional Warp (another direction) → Levels